Skip to main content

 }

-If an error popped up before EOF, use clearerr() to wipe the error and EOF flags on a stream, then try reading again.
+If an earlier I/O error set the error flag, call clearerr() to reset both the error and EOF indicators before you try reading again.

 if (ferror(file)) {